What is CE marking?

 The abbreviation "CE" stands for "Conformité Européene" and translated means "European Conformity".

 The CE marking is not a requirement for each and every product that is being traded in the EEA.
-It only applies to the products that are subject to the relevant directives.
+The CE registration only applies to the products that are subject to the relevant directives.

 What are the requirements for CE marking?